sepatusendal/sepatusendal/README.md

 ## 🛠️ What I Actually Do

 If something annoys me or looks fun to make, I will make a version of it — badly at first, then less badly, then suspiciously well.
-Most of them built for reasons even I can no longer explain in court.
+13 repos deep and counting, most of them built for reasons even I can no longer explain in court.

 - 🚀 **[`marketing-os`](https://github.com/sepatusendal/marketing-os) & [`sora`](https://github.com/sepatusendal/sora)** — two repo names so confident they sound like they raised a Series A. They did not.
 They raised my blood pressure at 1AM and a single GitHub star, from me, to me, out of pity.
 - 💸 **[`erp-nge`](https://github.com/sepatusendal/erp-nge) & [`payslip-NGE`](https://github.com/sepatusendal/payslip-NGE)** — I built an ERP and a payroll calculator, unprompted, unpaid, un-asked.
 Some men build birdhouses as a hobby.
 I build software that knows exactly how much tax you owe and judges you for it silently.